rarelywin/folia-builds/README.md

 # folia-builds
 There's all builds of folia core i waste time to build it so you dont have to :)
+Please star the repository if it help you i'll happy ⭐